 Once you’ve picked the right stationery, the hardest part is deciding how to word the invite.
 But don’t stress: We’ve got you covered.
 Here, we gathered a variety of party invitation wording options for you to choose from.
 Use these bachelorette party invite wording ideas as is or simply as inspiration to get you started.

-Typically, the maid of honor(s) plans the bachelorette party, but it’s not uncommon for a bride to assign another friend or member of her wedding party to plan the shindig.
-The MOH has a lot on her plate, especially if she’s planning a bridal shower as well, so whether someone else takes over completely or someone steps in to handle bachelorette party decorations or activities, it’s a good idea to provide her with some help.
+Typically, the maid of honor(s) plans the bachelorette weekend, but it’s not uncommon for a bride to assign another friend or member of her wedding party to plan the shindig.
+The MOH has a lot on her plate, especially if she’s planning a bridal shower as well, so whether someone else takes over completely or someone steps in to handle the bachelorette party details, it's a good idea to provide her with some help.

 If you’re the designated bachelorette party planner, the burden of planning and expense doesn’t fall all on you.
 Ask for help from other members of the bridal party and split all costs between everyone.
 Ok, let’s get to the fun stuff...

-The bride-to-be is in charge of who is invited to the bachelorette party, and no, the guest list isn’t limited to the bridal party.
+The bride-to-be is in charge of bachelorette party invitations, and no, the guest list isn’t limited to the bridal party.
 She can also choose to include any or all of the following:

-Before sending out invites, be sure to double-check who’s getting one, as it could be a longer list than you think.
+Before sending out those white envelopes, be sure to double-check who’s getting one, as it could be a longer list than you think.
 And make sure you don’t book anything else like accommodations or activities before you hear back from everyone.

 There are plenty of fun ways to word the bachelorette party invite that put a simple “You’re Invited” to shame.
-Here are a few fun (and funny) ideas to get your creative juices flowing.
+And remember, bachelorette party invitations don’t have to be as formal as a wedding invitation, so don’t be afraid to mix things up!
+Here are a few fun (and funny) bachelorette party invitation template ideas to get your creative juices flowing.

 Invitations are the stomping grounds of a good rhyme and always have been.
 Stick to rhyming phrases like these, some classic (read: tried and true) and some fun and fresh, and you can’t go wrong: